How a UX Audit can improve the Website’s user experience?

 Examples are provided for the recommendations, to illustrate a point.
 Recommendations are prioritized based on its impact and severity, in a checklist format.
 Best UX practices and principals are included in the UX report.
 The UX practices will be provided that is best suited for a specific business.

 Interested in learning more about UX audit?
-Check out our DIY UX audit resources.
+Check out our UX Audit service.

 Idea Theorem is a Toronto based UI UX Agency.
 We create simple and usable products for web and mobile.
 Our human-centered design approach lets us understand your customers, identify their pain points & deliver solutions that enhance their experience with your brand.
 Contact Us if you have any questions and we will be happy to help you.